omidbachari/rack-work/rack.md

 Rack::Handler::WEBrick.run app

 ```
+Let's try the same actions and see if the error has changed in a helpful way.
 If we restart the server and try to go to the port, we now get this response.

 ```
 [2014-12-05 11:30:16] ERROR ArgumentError: wrong number of arguments (1 for 0)